kyleslie2/kyleleslie.dev/src/markdown-pages/note-management.md

 Since beginning to work from home as a developer, I've wanted a clean, efficient, and reliable way to syncronize my notes and files without relying on specific companies or services (such as dropbox, evernote, or google drive/docs).
 This proved to be a little harder than I expected.
 Getting perfect syncronization across macOS, windows, linux and android was difficult, and staying away from 3rd-party syncing services was also a pain.
 I knew I wanted to keep my notes in a markdown format so I started doing some research and found a few useful forum threads that helped me out.
 Below is a solution that solves 90% of my use-case.
 The last piece of my puzzle is managing my ToDo list which currently is still best managed via Evernote for me.

+**Update:**
+I'm using [Orgzly](http://www.orgzly.com/) for todos now.
+A little bit of a learning curve for creating custom searches, but very powerful and has all the useful standard todo features.

 ### Things that are important to me: